eddyerburgh/blog/_posts/2017-05-07-stub-dependencies-vue-unit-tests.md

 }
 ```

 Why in the test plugins array?
 If we add it to the top level plugins array it would add the methods to all compiled code.
-We don't want our production code to have these methods, so we tell babel to only run it when the <a href="http://stackoverflow.com/a/16979503/4939630" target="_blank">NODE_ENV environment variable</a> is set to test.
+We don't want our production code to have these methods, so we tell babel to only run it when the <a rel="noopener" href="http://stackoverflow.com/a/16979503/4939630" target="_blank">NODE_ENV environment variable</a> is set to test.
 Now babel will add the methods when we run our tests.
 Time to get our tests passing.
 Open /test/unit/specs/Component.spec.js